-1890s - 1930s 1940s) 1950s - 1970s 1980s - 2010 A region dominated by woods, on sandy and ateritic soils.
-Rural settlement starts in the 1890s, followed by an economic depression Technological innova- tions and low input costs coincide with agricultural moderniza- tion policies.
+1890s - 1930s 1940s 1950s - 1970s 1980s - 2010 A region dominated by woods, on sandy and lateritic soils.
+Rural settlement starts in the 1890s, followed by an Technological innova- tions and low input costs coincide with agricultural moderniza- tion policies.
 The lock-in trap.
-Dimin- ishing prices further accelerate the moder- nization of agricultural production, and lead to resource degradation.
-New social arrange- ments and policies are developed for the purpose of soil conservation.
+Dimin- ishing prices further accelerate the moder- nization of agricultural production, and lead to New social arrange- ments and policies are developed for the purpose of soil conservation. economic depression in the 1920s and 1930s. resource degradation.